ksalazar3/ASHE/index.md

 Recruiting "proximity to whiteness"
 - Literature suggests private colleges want SOC that are already socialized to Whitness via which high schools they attend
-  - Private schools > public high schools
+  - Private schools > public high schools (RuÃ­z, 2008)
-  - Public high schools with predominantly White students > Public high schools with predominantly SOC
+  - Public high schools with predominantly White students > Public high schools with predominantly SOC (Stevens, 2007)
 - Do these patterns apply to recruiting by a public research university?